jundalisay/superb/content/en/maharlika/laws/bbl/article-13b.md

 ## Trade and Industry

 Section 24.
-Trade and Industry in the Bangsamoro. –The Bangsamoro Government recognizes the private sector as a mover of trade, commerce, and industry.
-It shall83 encourage and support the building up of entrepreneurial capability in the Bangsamoro and shall recognize, promote, and protect cooperatives.
+Trade and Industry in the Bangsamoro

+The Bangsamoro Government recognizes the private sector as a mover of trade, commerce, and industry.
+It shall encourage and support the building up of entrepreneurial capability in the Bangsamoro and shall recognize, promote, and protect cooperatives.

 The Bangsamoro Government shall promote trade and industry in the Bangsamoro by providing avenues through which other countries can learn about its unique industries, economic opportunities and culture through participation in trade missions, trade fairs, and other promotional activities.

 It can also organize trade missions to other countries observing the necessary coordination with the relevant government agencies.

 The Bangsamoro Government shall also promote domestic trade preference for goods produced and materials sourced from within the Bangsamoro and adopt measures to increase their competitiveness.

 The Bangsamoro Government shall also ensure that Bangsamoro products and services gain considerable access to the markets of its trading partners, and particular attention should also be given to the markets of its trading partners who have historic and cultural ties to the Bangsamoro.

 The Bangsamoro Government shall provide technical and skills training programs, create livelihood and job opportunities, and allocate equitable preferential rights to its inhabitants.
 In this regard, the Bangsamoro Parliament may adopt laws that will safeguard the rights of workers.